joshkauffman/eosio.forum/README.md

 translated, and assign it a single URL.
 This file could state the different `vote_value`s available (ex: `"yes"` and `"no"`).
-It could state the conditions or algorithm of the tally, as well as a voting period in terms of block heights.
+It could state the conditions or algorithm of the tally, as well as a voting period in terms of block height.
 An optional `proposition_hash` can be put if the URL points to some potentially changing contents, to make sure it doesn't move during the voting period.